Nothing-Serious-LLC/ladder_game/docs/PUZZLE_PACK_INFRASTRUCTURE.md

 The system automatically loads pack information from the database, so new packs appear without code changes.

 ### 2. Flexible Puzzle Sources
-- Free packs can use subsets of existing puzzles
+- Free packs can use subsets of existing puzzles (via views like `free_pack_puzzles`)
 - Premium packs can have exclusive content
 - Seasonal packs can be time-limited
+- Custom difficulty curves (e.g., free pack uses levels 1-7 with extras from 3-6)

 ### 3. Access Control
 - Purchase verification through `user_purchases` table